 - The Fuller Smith & Turner PLC (Fuller's) Three Year Tenancy Agreement will normally be granted for a term of three years.
 It is a three year renewable agreement and the tenancy can only be terminated on the giving of not less than six months notice prior to the end of the agreement.

 - The initial rent is based on market evidence at the time the tenancy is granted.
-The rent will be adjusted in line with the Retail Prices Index annually on the anniversary of the commencement date.
+The rent will be adjusted upward or downward in line with the Retail Prices Index annually on the anniversary of the commencement date.
 There is a full rent review every three years.

 - You are required to decorate the private quarters of the property, keep them in good repair and condition, and to renew or replace any items with modern equivalents as and when necessary.
 Fuller’s will be responsible for all external decorations and decorations to the trading areas of the outlet.